Acute Gastritis

 Gastritis generally clears spontaneously.
 With treatment, the mortality rate of phlegmonous gastritis is 65%.

-The mortality/morbidity is dependent on the etiology of the gastritis.
+Morbidity/mortality is dependent on the etiology of the gastritis.
 Generally, most cases of gastritis are treatable once the etiology is determined.
-The exception to this is phlegmonous gastritis, which has a mortality rate of 65%, even with treatment.
+The exception to this is phlegmonous gastritis, which has a mortality of 65%, even with treatment.

 Complications